 Truth be told, the city doesn’t really need all that rain anyway.
 Nikhil Anand’s well-researched book Hydraulic City: Water and the Infrastructures of citizenship in Mumbai rightly points out that Mumbai draws 90 per cent of its water from the adjoining Shahapur taluka by controlling five dams on the Tansa, Bhatsa, and Vaitarna rivers.
 The dams store and collect water in the monsoon and direct it through pipes into the city.
 The city is more dependent on rains in Shahapur district than on rains within the city, a realisation that should go some way toward stripping the monsoon of its revered aura.

 As Mumbai continues to grow, and the city’s infrastructure becomes increasingly choked, the monsoon magic wears off with each passing year.
-And yet, every year, tots in anganwadis across Mumbai chant the native, ancient yearning for the life-giving monsoon, “Ye re ye re pausa.”
+And yet, every year, tots in anganwadis across Mumbai chant the native, ancient yearning for the life-giving monsoon, “Ye re ye re pausa” after the first rain.
 Yep.
 Bring it on.